GraphScope/GART/docs/notes/getting-started.rst

 Install GART
 -------------------

 GART currently requires installation via source code.
-Its dependencies and environment deployment can be done via docker
+Its dependencies and environment deployment can be done via Docker.
+The following steps will guide you through the installation process.

 .. code:: bash
     :linenos: